-In DNAnexus, a region is an abstraction that unifies access to different cloud providers as well as to different geographical regions in which a single cloud provider may operate.
-By specifying a region for your DNAnexus resources, you can ensure that your files are stored in (and that your jobs are run in) a particular physical location in order to satisfy data locality requirements or latency requirements.
+On the DNAnexus Platform, a region is an abstraction that unifies access to different cloud providers, as well as to different geographical regions in which a single cloud provider may operate.
+By specifying a region for your DNAnexus resources, you can ensure that your files are stored in, and that your jobs run in, a particular physical location, in order to satisfy data locality requirements or latency requirements.

 A region is represented by a string of the form "cloud:geo"; for example, "aws:us-east-1" denotes the "us-east-1" geographical region of the AWS cloud.

 Projects and files have affinity to a particular region.
 A region is chosen for a project at creation time and is fixed throughout the lifetime of the project.
 All files uploaded to that project will be stored in object storage in the specified region, and all jobs run in that project will be run on instances located in the specified region.